artcom/bootstrap-client/README.md

 # Bootstrap Client

-Queries bootstrap data from a bootstrap server and initializes an MQTT client and a logger for services.
+Queries bootstrap data from the [bootstrap server](https://github.com/artcom/bootstrap-server) and initializes an MQTT client and a logger for services.

 # Usage